architverma1/architverma1.github.io/research.md

 After my completing my PhD in 2021 I joined IBM as a data scientist in the Federal Analytics and Cognitive Consulting division.
 My work there focused on detecting anomalies in ship tracking data and predicting medical supply shortages from time series data.

 I returned to work with Dr. Engelhardt as a Bioinformatics Fellow in 2022 to return to my biology roots.
-I am currently working primarily on protein phenotype prediction and
+I am currently working primarily on machine learning for proteins and biological imaging.